feathr-ai/feathr/docs/quickstart.md

 # Step 5: Setup environment variables.

-In the self-contained [sample notebook](../feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb), you also have to setup a few environment variables like below.
+In the self-contained [sample notebook](../feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb), you also have to setup a few environment variables like below in order to access those cloud resources.
 You should be able to get those values from the first step.

+These values can also be reterived by using cloud key value store, such as [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/):

 ```python
 import os